winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 ## Day 18 - Many-Worlds Interpretation

-Mazes again :( Tried in Python (my most productive language I guess) but still unsolved as of day 27.
+Mazes again :( Tried in Python (my most productive language I guess) but still unsolved as of day 30.

 ## Day 19 - Tractor Beam

 This was a fun one.
 Started very late in the evening because I was sick that day and had slept for ~16h but it didn't take really long to solve part 1, and then I even managed to solve part 2, submitted my result and went straight back to sleep.
-Would not recommend.
+Would not recommend, took a while to even reproduce the results a few days later :P

 **intcode part 9**